nrdxp/nrd.sh/content/blog/atom-anatomy.md

 ## A Packaging API

-The atom API is deliberately generic, unbound to any specific language, ecosystem, or storage system.
+The Atom API is deliberately generic, unbound from any specific language, ecosystem, or storage system.
 Think of it as a source code packaging API: a frontend defines how to package code for a given language, and a backend, termed an Ekala store, specifies where and how those atoms are stored.
 This flexibility isn’t just elegant design—it’s practical, letting atom adapt to the diverse needs of different organizations.

 Why such an open approach?
 A clear, high-level API for the atomic universe is good design, but it’s also about real-world utility.
 The Git storage backend, which I’ll cover soon, aligns perfectly with the open-source ethos of transparency and redistribution.
 Yet some organizations prioritize privacy and security over source availability—an S3 backend, for example, could offer a centralized solution to meet those needs.
 This versatility ensures atom supports varied use cases while maintaining a unified user-facing API, without locking anyone into a single mold.